surajgtech52-jpg/Student-Attendance-System/README.md

 * `web/`: Contains the frontend files like `index.html` and `login_teacher.html`.
 * `WEB-INF/`: Contains the `web.xml` configuration for servlet mapping.

-## ⚙️ Setup & Installation
+*/## ⚙️ Setup & Installation
 1.  **Database Setup**:
     * Create a MySQL database and a table named `ab` with columns for `ID`, `PASSWORD`, and `DateTime`.
 2.  **Configuration**:
     * Update your `config.properties` file with your local `db.url`, `db.user`, and `db.pass`.
 3.  **Deployment**:
-    * Compile the Java files and deploy the project on a server like Apache Tomcat or run the `SimpleLoginServer` directly.
+    * Compile the Java files and deploy the project on a server like Apache Tomcat or run the `SimpleLoginServer` directly.?/*

 ## 👤 Author
 * **Engineering Student** at A.P.
 Shah Institute of Technology (APSIT).